mustbebuilt/psp-work-diary/guide.md

 1. Open the project in Visual Studio Code or a similar GitHub friendly editor.
 2. Create a markdown file matching the name of branch.
-3. Save your changes.
+3. You should briefly address the following areas:
+   - **What you did during this duration of the session.**
+   - **What you intend to do before the next session.**
+   - **Any issues arising and how you intend to resolve them.**
+4. You may choose to include evidence such project specifications, user stories, wireframe etc and save these in an appropriate folder.

+> [!TIP]
+> To familiarize yourself with the process create a `profle.md` file that includes your name and student id.
+Remember to ensure that you keep this GitHub `private`.

 ---

 ## **Step 5: Commit Your Changes**

-This can be done through your Visual Studio Code editor.
+This can be done through your Visual Studio Code editor or via the command-line.

-The command instructions are as follows:
+The command-line instructions are as follows:

 1. Stage your changes:
    ```bash